 Poetry 101: This introduction to poetry helps kids understand poetry is accessible, fun, and not just about love and flowers.
 Students will learn poetry basics, experience a variety of poetry, and create color poems. (grades 3-8) Suitable for small and large-group settings.

-Buckboards, Buffalo Chips, and Bloomers: A hands-on presentation about life on the 1870s frontier. (grades 3-8) Suitable for small and large-group settings.
+Buckboards, Buffalo Chips, and Bloomers: A hands-on presentation about life on the 1870s frontier.
+Pairs well with students who have read or plan to read May B. (grades 3-8) Suitable for small and large-group settings.